m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/property-accessors#smarter-getters-setters)

-The convention is to treat the properties with name starting with `_` as internal properties
+The convention is to treat the properties with names starting with `_` as internal properties

 ```js
 const obj = {